Melix19/oberon/README.md

 - CMake >=3.4
 - Corrade >=2020.0a
 - Magnum >=2020.0a built with GlfwApplication
-- Magnum Plugins >=2020.0a built with PngImporter as static plugins
+- Magnum Plugins >=2020.0a built with PngImporter